 SANTA BARBARA, Calif.
 (AP) — The Latest on the fire aboard a diving boat near a Southern California island that is believed to have killed 34 people (all times local):

-A Northern California school district says a high school physics teacher, his wife and child were on board a dive boat that caught fire off the Southern California coast.
+A Northern California school district says a high school physics teacher and child were on board a dive boat that caught fire off the Southern California coast.

 Fremont Unified School District spokesman Ken Blackstone said Tuesday that Scott Chan taught at American High in Fremont and was well-liked.

 The district originally said his wife was with him but later said they learned she was not on board.
 Blackstone says Chan was with one of his children, but he was unsure if it was his son or daughter.